Couple with dog enjoying their pensions

 If you voluntarily leave LGPS service with less than two years’ membership in the scheme, you will receive a refund of your pension contributions, unless you choose to transfer your pension out to another pension scheme.

-However, if you were in the scheme before 1 April 2014, but leave after then and have been in the scheme for three or more months but less than two years, you will have the choice of taking a refund of contributions, having a deferred pension or transferring your pension out to another pension scheme.
+However, if you were in the scheme before 1 April 2014, but left after that and had between three months and two years you have the choice of a refund of contributions, having a deferred pension or transferring your pension out to another pension scheme.

 Group of people working at a desk